 Apart from my interest in Arabic children's literature I am a Ph.D. student at the group for Computational Linguistics of the Department of Language Science and Technology of the University of the Saarland in Saarbrücken.
 My research interests for my Ph.D. are in the area of logic and formal semantics of natural language.
 The subject of my thesis is On the Foundations of Temporal Discourse Representation Theory.

 In 1989 I got a degree in physics from the faculty of physics of the Johannes Gutenberg Universität Mainz: I am Diplom-Physikerin.
 A Diplom is roughly comparable to a Master of Science.
 My diploma thesis was written in the group for Theoretical High Energy Physics (ThEP) (formerly called: Theoretical Elementary Particle Physics) at the chair of Prof. Martin Kretzschmar about a subject of mathematical physics, namely Der Dirac-Operator über semiriemannschen, raum- und zeitorientierbaren Spinmannigfaltigkeiten von beliebiger Dimension und beliebigem Index.
 I still like it.

-And I have worked as data base administrator and system manager in a VAX cluster of 50 machines at HBM in Darmstadt.
-Today I am reduced to system management on my own computer, but i always like the adventure when I update to a new linux version.
+And I have worked as data base administrator for ADABAS and system manager in a VAX cluster of 50 machines at Hottinger Baldwin Messtechnik (HBM) in Darmstadt.
+HBM is now part of Hottinger, Brüel and Kjaer (HBK).
+Today I am reduced to system management on my own computer, but I always like the adventure when I update to a new linux version.

-I learned about the beauty of the Arabic language at the Seminar für Orientkunde at the Johannes Gutenberg Universität Mainz.
+I learned about the beauty of the Arabic language at the then Seminar für Orientkunde of the Johannes-Gutenberg-Universität Mainz.
 My teacher was Prof. Heribert Horst, who advised me to read a lot.
-I am still following his advice...
+I am still following his advice.